gap-packages/FrancyMonoids/README.md

 - `DrawTreeOfGluingsOfNumericalSemigroup`
 - `DrawTreeOfSonsOfNumericalSemigroup`

-## Examples
+## Example

-See the examples in the jupyter notebook or in Examples directory.
+See the example in this [notebook](https://github.com/pedritomelenas/francy-monoids/blob/master/Examples/francy-monoids.ipynb).